 My high-end amplifier has failed, how much will repairs cost?

-I’d be happy to provide an estimate once we’ve diagnosed the fault/s and determined what remedial work will be needed.
+We’ll gladly provide an estimate once we’ve diagnosed the fault/s and determined exactly what remedial work will be needed.
+That, of course, requires a careful and detailed examination of your equipment and avoiding any unhelpful guesswork.

 Assessment

 Electronic equipment failures are typically ‘black box’ scenarios, meaning there are usually no obvious visual signs as to what has gone wrong.
-Contrary to what some imagine, failed components generally show no external signs of failure and ‘bulging capacitors’ are largely a meme created in forums, unfortunately.
+Contrary to what some imagine, failed components generally show no external signs of failure, except in certain over-current events, and ‘bulging capacitors’ are largely an internet meme.

-Progressing from failure to remediation is where skill and experience come into play.
-The only solution is to test, measure, and get to the root of the problem/s.
-Asking a technician for a quote before they’ve looked at a piece of equipment is asking them to guess what’s wrong, what parts will be needed and how long the repair will take when they have none of that information.
+The solution is always to carefully test, measure, and diagnose to get to the root of the problem/s.
+This is where real expertise and skill are required.
+Asking a technician for a quote before they’ve looked at a piece of equipment is asking them to guess what’s wrong, which parts will be needed, and how long the repair will take, all without that information.

-Any answer will likely be wrong, so there is little place for guesswork in technical repair scenarios.
-It’s no different from asking a mechanic for a quote over the phone to fix a car with unknown problems or asking a surgeon for a quote on surgery before they’ve seen the patient.
-If these scenarios seem silly, then you’ve understood the point I’m making here.
+Any answer will likely be wrong, so guesswork is best avoided as it serves no purpose.
+It’s just like asking a mechanic for a quote over the phone to fix a car with unknown problems or asking a surgeon for a quote on surgery before they’ve seen the patient.
+The fundamental premise is silly.

 Technics SE-A5